CUinspace233/mock-mate/README.md

 uv sync
 ```

-Note: You can change the values in the `.env` file to your own.
+Note: You should change the values in the `.env` file to your own.

 #### Run